0xJasonMurray/jasonmurray.org/content/posts/2022/bad-behavior-is-not-an-option.md

 tags:
   - jami
   - cancerupdate
-description: "Failure Is Not an Option"
+description: "Bad Behavior Is Not an Option"
 ---

 I asked Jami to talk with and write a letter to our kids that states, "Death is not an excuse for failure or bad behavior..." - This is an excerpt from her journal: